Configure Wire-Server for federation¶

 IMPORTANT: Once this option is set, it cannot be changed without breaking experience for all the users which are already using the backend.

-This Backend Domain becomes part of the underlying identify of all users on your servers.
+This backend domain becomes part of the underlying identity of all users on your servers.

 Example: Let’s say you choose